 Clay A. Kirby, Insect Diagnostician

 The adult armyworm (Mythimna unipuncta; formerly Pseudaletia unipuncta), is a moth captured in Maine in light traps in late April and early May.
 The female moth mates and begins laying eggs in mid-May.
 The eggs hatch in approximately 10 days, depending on temperature.
-Larvae feed for 3-4 weeks and then pupate in the soil, emerging as adult moths in about 2-3 weeks.
-This process is repeated again producing a third generation.
-In September this third generation of nearly full-grown caterpillars spend the winter in the soil.
+Larvae feed for three to four weeks and then pupate in the soil, emerging as adult moths after about two to three more weeks.
+This process is repeated again, producing a third generation.
+In September, this third generation of nearly full-grown caterpillars spend the winter in the soil.

-In the spring the caterpillars finish growing and pupate from mid-April to early May.
-In 2-3 weeks the moths emerge and lay first generation eggs.
+In the spring, the caterpillars finish growing and pupate from mid-April to early May.
+Two to three weeks later, the moths emerge, mate, and lay first-generation eggs.
 One female moth can lay several hundred eggs.

 Description and Feeding Habits